How to Clean Your 3D Printer’s Nozzle (Without Losing Your Sanity)

 -

-Use a butane torch or a lighter to burn off any stuck filament.
-It’ll smell awful, but it works.
+Use a butane torch (or similar tool) to burn off stuck filament.
+The smell is…not pleasant, but it works.

 -

-Once the gunk is charred, use a tiny drill bit or cleaning wire to clear it out.
+After burning, use a tiny drill bit or cleaning wire to clear out the charred filament.

 Step 5: Prevention (So You Don’t Have to Do This Again)